 With the current economic situation faring better for our country, the number of new car sales has never seen itself rise as fast as it is now since the onset of the Great Recession.
 With the year coming to an end, most of the country is seeing the brunt of the cold winter months.
 Many places in the country are snow-ridden and motorists are looking for the kind of vehicles that can handle extreme climatic conditions.
-With so many different kinds of cars out there on the market, it only begs to ask the question: What kind of vehicle should you get?
+With so many different kinds of cars out there on the market, it only begs to ask the questions: What kind of vehicle should you get?
+Is 4 wheel drive good for snow?

-While the typical setup for most cars, for the longest time, has been the front drive system, sports cars and luxury cars happen to primarily have the rear wheel drive setup.
-While both of these are popular options, a third of the proportion of the total number of cars sold in the United States belong to another category.
+While the typical setup for most cars, for the longest time, has been the front-drive system, sports cars and luxury cars happen to primarily have the rear-wheel drive setup.
+While both of these are popular options, a third of the proportion of the total number of cars sold in the United States belongs to another category.
 There is a rising demand for four-wheel drive vehicles and all-wheel drive vehicles.
 With plenty of 4×4 trucks from different manufacturers offering both these driving setups, motorists are looking to take advantage of their traction-enhancing abilities.

 Of course, since 4×4 trucks come in both all-wheel drive and four-wheel drive options (both designed to offer better traction to motorists), buyers must decide which one is worth investing in.
-Choosing the right vehicle configuration is not a simple black and white matter.
+Choosing the right vehicle configuration is not a simple black-and-white matter.
 Several factors have to be considered when making this decision, but the primary concern at this time of year is the vehicle’s ability to drive properly in icy and snowy conditions.
+This article is here to help you understand the best 4×4 for snow and ice.

 Sports Utility Vehicles have traditionally been referred to as 4x4s and before the number of SUVs started to increase back in the 90s, they were all just called 4x4s.
 This is because these vehicles had four-wheel drive systems that enabled them to drive through some of the toughest terrains in the most restrictive conditions.

-Full time four-wheel drive is now available on many 4×4 trucks, which also has an automatic mode that provides power to the front wheels of the truck based on the need.
+Full-time four-wheel drive is now available on many 4×4 trucks, which also has an automatic mode that provides power to the front wheels of the truck based on the need.
+This sparks the question: are trucks good in the snow?
 It makes use of sophisticated sensors that make the engine automatically send power to the front wheels in order to prevent the wheels from slipping.
+This helps the driver to remain safe while operating with 4 wheel drive in snow.

 When it comes to 4×4 trucks with permanent four-wheel drive, all four wheels receive power from the engine all the time.
 While it offers the same automatic safety precautions that full-time four-wheel drive configuration does, it does not offer the option to switch to just rear-wheel drive.